-DENVER -- After a distinguished career, Larry Walker was elected to the Hall of Fame on Tuesday, when the Rockies great received 76.6 percent of votes to join Derek Jeter in the Class of 2020.
-It took until his final year of BBWAA ballot eligibility for his greatness to be rewarded, accomplished mostly with the Rockies but with stellar play for the Expos and the Cardinals at either end of his career, but now his career will live forever in Cooperstown.
+After a distinguished career, Larry Walker was elected to the Hall of Fame in 2020, receiving 76.6 percent of votes to join Derek Jeter in that year's class.
+It took until his final year of BBWAA ballot eligibility for his greatness to be rewarded, accomplished mostly with the Rockies but with stellar play for the Expos and the Cardinals at either end of his career, but now his career lives forever in Cooperstown.

-Let’s look back at a career full of great feats and much flair.
-Here is a top 10 list to savor:
+As Walker celebrates a birthday, let’s look back at a career full of great feats and much flair.
+Here is a top 10 list to savor.